projectgus/digitalIOPerformance/README.md

 These functions are defined by the library:

-## digitalWriteFast / digitalReadFast / pinModeFast

-These versions of digitalWrite/digitalRead & pinMode will compile down to a single port register instruction if the pin number is known at compile time.
-If the pin number is a variable then they fall through to the slower Arduino version if the pin number is a variable.

-If you define "DIGITALIO_NO_INTERRUPTS" before you include the library, these functions automatically replace the built-in digitalWrite, digitalRead & pinMode.

-## noAnalogWrite

-Using digitalWriteFast() will not automatically turn off a previous analogWrite() to that port, unlike Arduino's digitalWrite().

-If you are mixing analogWrite() and digitalWriteFast() on a port, call this function after immediately before calling digitalWriteFast(), if you had previously called analogWrite().

 ## digitalWriteSafe / digitalReadSafe / pinModeSafe

 These versions of digitalWrite/digitalRead & pinMode run faster